CumulusNetworks/docs/content/cumulus-linux-518/Monitoring-and-Troubleshooting/Open-Telemetry-Export.md

 Granular metric selection is a Beta feature.
 {{%/notice%}}

 To tailor metrics collection to your specific monitoring needs, you can collect individual metrics instead of all metrics in a category (such as interface, LLDP, platform) or sub category (such as platform memory or CPU).
-You can include or exclude metrics by name or wildcard, globally or for a destination with a statistics group at varied collection frequencies.
+You can include or exclude metrics by name or wildcard, globally or for a destination with a statistics group and at varied collection frequencies.

 To configure granular metric selection, configure a list with the metrics you want to collect, then apply the metric list by either including or excluding the list globally or in each statistics group.